Panoskas/obsidian/Software info/Software Architect/Web software principles.md

 These patterns provide solutions to common problems in software design, promoting reusable and maintainable code.
 [[A Deep Dive into Common Design Patterns]]
-## CAP Theorem
-The CAP theorem, also known as Brewer's theorem, is a fundamental principle in the field of distributed systems.
-It was proposed by computer scientist Eric Brewer in 2000 and formally proved by Seth Gilbert and Nancy Lynch in 2002.
-The theorem states that it is impossible for a distributed data store to simultaneously provide all three of the following guarantees:

-1. **Consistency**: Every read receives the most recent write or an error.
-2. **Availability**: Every request receives a (non-error) response, without guaranteeing that it contains the most recent write.
-3. **Partition Tolerance**: The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.

-According to the CAP theorem, in the presence of a network partition (a situation where communication between some nodes is lost), a distributed system must choose between consistency and availability:

-- **CA (Consistency and Availability)**: Systems that provide both consistency and availability do not tolerate partitions.
-In practice, this means they can't handle network failures well.
-- **CP (Consistency and Partition Tolerance)**: Systems that provide consistency and partition tolerance may become unavailable to ensure that no inconsistent data is served.
-- **AP (Availability and Partition Tolerance)**: Systems that provide availability and partition tolerance may serve outdated or inconsistent data in the presence of network partitions.

-It's important to note that the CAP theorem applies to distributed systems that experience network partitions.
-In a perfectly reliable network (no partitions), it would be possible to achieve consistency and availability simultaneously.
-However, since real-world networks are not perfectly reliable, designers of distributed systems must make trade-offs based on the specific needs of their applications.

-### Real-World Examples

-- **CP Systems**: Zookeeper, HBase
-- **AP Systems**: Cassandra, Couchbase
-- **CA Systems**: Relational databases like MySQL (assuming no network partitions)

-### Practical Implications

-- **Choosing Consistency**: Suitable for applications where accuracy is critical, like banking systems, where an inconsistent state could lead to significant issues.
-- **Choosing Availability**: Suitable for applications where uptime is critical and can tolerate eventual consistency, like social media platforms, where it's acceptable if a user sees slightly outdated posts.

-The CAP theorem is a guiding principle that helps system designers understand the trade-offs they must make and prioritize the aspects that align with their system's requirements.

-## BASE Principle

-In contrast to the ACID model (Atomicity, Consistency, Isolation, Durability) prevalent in relational databases, the BASE principle is often applied in the context of NoSQL databases.
-BASE stands for:

-- Available: The system guarantees availability.
-- Soft state: The system may change over time, even without input.
-- Eventually consistent: The system may not always be consistent, but ultimately reaches consistency.

-The BASE model prioritizes flexibility and scalability, often at the expense of solid consistency.

-## KISS Principle

-"Keep It Simple, Stupid" (KISS) is a design principle that dates back to 1960 and was first noted by the U.S. Navy.
-The KISS principle advocates for simplicity in design, stating that systems generally work best when they are kept simple rather than made complicated.
-This principle is a reminder that simplicity should be a key goal in design, and unnecessary complexity should be avoided.